Jeansen/jeansen.github.io/_posts/2021-11-24-bcrm-project-update.markdown

 tags: [linux, bcrm, vagrant, virtualbox, kvm, libvirt]
 ---

+# 2021-11-24
-Because my "little" project [bcrm](https://github.com/Jeansen/bcrm) over the years grew bigger and bigger, I decided over a year ago to implement automated tests.
+Because my "little" project [bcrm](https://github.com/Jeansen/bcrm) over the years grew bigger and bigger, I decided about a year ago to implement automated tests.

 Challenge accepted, I thought.
 But how would I best implement those tests?
 On the one hand, the complete project is an overly complex shell script.
 On the other hand, I had to figure out a way to test the creation of a complete operating